GoodManWEN/ThreadPoolExecutorPlus/README.md

 ## Feature
 - Fully replaceable with concurrent.futures.ThreadPoolExecutor , for example in asyncio.
 - Whenever submit a new task , executor will perfer to use existing idle thread rather than create a new one.
-- Executor will automatically shrink itself duriung leisure time in order to achieve less memory and higher efficiency.
+- Executor will automatically shrink itself duriung leisure time in order to achieve higher efficiency and less memory.

 ## Install